Craft Feature

 }

-This method becomes a handler that:
+This method will become a handler function that:

-• Automatically extracts left and right values from query parameters.
+• Automatically extracts left and right values from query parameters

-• Accesses the state within the struct.
+• Accesses the state from the struct

-• Returns the calculation result as a string response.
+• Returns the calculation result as a string response

 Use #[craft(endpoint)] to convert a method into an endpoint: